Skip to main content

 • The current API server timeout is 60000 ms.

-• Use the Fallback URLs page for API v1 market and oracle reads.
+• Use the Fallback URLs page for Oracle API market and oracle reads.

 • If you receive a timeout, network error, 429, or 5xx, retry with backoff and fail over where you have fallback endpoints.